Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 See also as a more elaborate example: bookstore.mojo

-Here is another example using where main() calls another function domath(), which uses explicit typing and inference:
+Here is another example where main() calls another function domath(), which uses explicit typing and inference:
 See `var.mojo`:
 ```py
 fn do_math():